Blog

 Active from: 7 April 2026

-The Fair Work Agency is being established as a central enforcement body.
-Tasked with oversight and enforcement of the National Minimum Wage, holiday pay, as well as Statutory Sick Pay, it has been granted enhanced penalty powers.
+The Fair Work Agency has been established as a central enforcement body.
+Tasked with oversight and enforcement of the National Minimum Wage, holiday pay, as well as Statutory Sick Pay, enhanced penalty powers are part of the proverbial package.

-This newcomer will effectively consolidate the enforcement duties currently handled by the following (within the remit of employment rights and compliance):
+This newcomer effectively consolidates the enforcement duties previously handled by the following (within the remit of employment rights and compliance):

 In other words, the Fair Work Agency has real power to investigate and take action.